-- bank policies for the identification and definition of forborne loans as per the EBA Implementing Technical Standards (ITS) guidelines; - management information regarding forborne assets, including details of forbearance approaches offered, associated rationale and acceptance; - policies for restructuring of distressed exposures for each segment, including range of treatments, prioritisation of treatments and impact on provisioning (e.g. when would the bank not classify a loan as credit-impaired at the point of forbearance?); - difference in approach for performing vs non-performing credits for each segment; - ensuring the policies that the bank applies to deconsolidating exposures following loan restructuring are appropriate and do not lead to inappropriate "reageing" of past due.
+- bank policies for the identification and definition of forborne loans as per the requirements of Article 47b CRR; - management information regarding forborne assets, including details of forbearance approaches offered, associated rationale and acceptance; - policies for restructuring of distressed exposures for each segment, including range of treatments, prioritisation of treatments and impact on provisioning (e.g. when would the bank not classify a loan as credit-impaired at the point of forbearance?); - difference in approach for performing vs non-performing credits for each segment; - ensuring the policies that the bank applies to deconsolidating exposures following loan restructuring are appropriate and do not lead to inappropriate "reageing" of past due.

-The output of the review may also include remedial actions to bank processes around forbearance and restructuring - in particular in relation to identification and reporting of forborne loans - to be completed following the CA.
+The output of the review may also include findings and remedial actions to bank processes around forbearance and restructuring - in particular in relation to identification and reporting of forborne loans - to be completed following the AQR.

-1.1.11 Collateral valuation and disposal
+1.4.6 Collateral valuation and disposal

 In much the same way as for provisioning, the bank's collateral valuation approach should be assessed and understood in order to anticipate findings from the credit file review and collective provisioning processes.
-This will provide bank teams with the context to understand the potential for overestimation of recoveries for provisioning purposes.
+This will provide the bank teams with the context to understand the potential for overestimation of recoveries for provisioning purposes.